WISERP-PH/main/packages.md

 ## Packages

 ### `Packages` are composed of `Apps`, `Apps` are just modules that can be interrelated like Sales, Purchase & Inventory.
 When having a sale of an item, the inventory of that item will decrease.
-Conversely the inventory will increase if there was a purchase of that item.
+Conversely the inventory will increase if there is a purchase of that item.

 ```
 POS/INVOICING PACKAGE